thanhnamit/ntn-blog/content/post/2021-01-15-opentelemetry-observability-part1.markdown

 #### Instrumentation for messaging

-Instrumenting for messaging or asynchronous calls is not always easy as it involves a message queue in between and context has to be passed together with messages ( requires a change in message structures).
+Instrumenting for messaging or asynchronous calls is not always easy as it involves a message queue / topic in between and context has to be passed together with messages (requires a change in message structures).
 Shopify's engineering team has contributed `otelsarama` library to support Kafka client/server instrumentation.

 ![Kafka](/img/posts/2021-01-15-kafka.png 'Kafka')